ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteDeploymentGuide.md

 **- CommonConfiguration.ps1**                   |  A configuration script to configure the common information of the server and the test suite client.
 **- ExchangeCommonConfiguration.ps1**           |  A configuration script to configure the common information of Exchange Server.
 **- ExchangeTestSuite.config**                  |  A configuration file that contains primary SUT configuration resources of all protocol test suites.
-**- Source**                                    |  A folder with Microsoft Visual Studio solutions that contain source code for the test suites.
+**- Source**                                    |  A folder with Microsoft Visual Studio solutions that contain the source code for the test suites.
-**- Common**                                    |  A folder with Microsoft Visual Studio projects that contains source code that are common to the test suites.
+**- Common**                                    |  A folder with Microsoft Visual Studio projects that contains the common source code for the test suites.
 **- ExchangeCommonConfiguration.deployment.ptfconfig** |  The common configuration file.
 **- ExchangeEWSProtocolTestSuites.sln**                |  A Visual Studio solution that contains projects of the protocol test suites source code.
-**- ExchangeServerEWSProtocolTestSuites.runsettings**  |  A configuration file used for unit test.
+**- ExchangeServerEWSProtocolTestSuites.runsettings**  |  A configuration file used for the unit test.
 **- ExchangeServerEWSProtocolTestSuites.testsettings** |  A configuration file used for running test cases.
 **- MS-XXXX**                                          |  A folder for the MS-XXXX test suite source code.
 **- MS-XXXX.sln**                                      |  A Microsoft Visual Studio solution that contains projects of the MS-XXXX test suite.
-**- MS-XXXX.runsettings**                              |  A configuration file used for MS-XXXX unit test.
+**- MS-XXXX.runsettings**                              |  A configuration file used for the MS-XXXX unit test.
 **- MS-XXXX.testsettings**                             |  A configuration file used for running MS-XXXX test cases.
 **+ Adapter**                                          |  The Adapter test suite code.
 **+ TestSuite**                                        |  The test suite code.
-**- Scripts**                                          |  Exchange Server EWS Test Suites can be run using Visual Studio or through batch scripts.
+**- Scripts**                                          |  Exchange Server EWS Test Suites can be run using Visual Studio or batch scripts.
 The Scripts folder contains a collection of command files that allows users to run specific test cases in the test suite, or the entire test suite.
 **- RunAllExchangeEWSTestCases.cmd**                   |  A script that can be used to run all test cases in the package.
 **- MS-XXXX**                                          |  A folder containing scripts that belong to the MS-XXXX test suite.
 **- RunAllMSXXXXTestCases.cmd**                        |  A script that can be used to run all test cases of MS-XXXX.